RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <br/>

 Click the blue "Review + Create" button then click the "Create" button <br/>
-We will create one more user, this user will be for admin emergencies only so that things like MFA aren't needed in case there are issues with services or functions like that <br/>
+We will create one more user, this user will be for admin emergencies only so that things like MFA aren't needed in case there are isues with services or functions like that <br/>
 Create a new user and for both name fields name them Break-Glass-Admin <br/>
 Make sure you save the password somewhere and create the user <br/>
 <br/>